johandersson/eatthefrog/README.md

 # Eat the frog
-Task manager for pywin32 and outlook.
+Task manager for Windows integrated with Outlook tasks and calendar.

 Assumes you have outlook and pywin32 installed on Windows.
 (And excel if you want to export time reports).